AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51700-downloadable-product-error-when-switching-storeviews.html">ACSD-51700: Error switching store views on downloadable product edit page:</a> The ACSD-51700 patch fixes the issue where an error occurs when switching store views on a downloadable product edit page in the admin.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>